 Many people in Bethlehem are unemployed

-The streets of Bethlehem are usually crowded.
+Usually the streets of Bethlehem are crowded.
 Pilgrims come to the city to see this once-in-a-lifetime spot in the Holy Land - the place where, according to biblical tradition, Christ was born.
 But tourists from all over the world have been absent for the second year in a row.
 The war in the Middle East has cut off the tourist flow, and with it - the most important source of income, writes the German public-law media.

 Half of the people in the city are currently unemployed, says Salame.
 Families can no longer afford to visit her restaurant.
 They only occasionally take home a falafel for two euros.